hclent/CreoleVal/analysis/relation_classification.md

 ## Relation Classification

-Here, we present statistics on our introduced datasets, additional details about our training setup, and analysis of our results over the Creoles.
+Here, we document our methodology for dataset creation, provide statistics on these datasets, and discuss additional details about our training setup, and analysis of our results over the Creoles.

 #### Dataset creation